ymote/angular-phonecat-1/README.md

 <img  class="diagram" src="img/tutorial/tutorial_03.png">

-2. Use of the `filter` filter: The {@link ng.filter:filter filter} function uses the `query` value to create a new array that contains only those records that match the `query`.
+2. Use of the `filter` filter: The filter function uses the `query` value to create a new array that contains only those records that match the `query`.

   `ngRepeat` automatically updates the view in response to the changing number of phones returned